jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``initialRotationMatrix``\ : initial rotation provided as matrix (always a 3D matrix, no matter if 2D or 3D body); this rotation is superimposed to reference rotation [None: unused]
   | \ ``inertia``\ : an instance of class RigidBodyInertia, see rigidBodyUtilities; may also be from derived class (InertiaCuboid, InertiaMassPoint, InertiaCylinder, ...)
   | \ ``gravity``\ : gravity vevtor applied (always a 3D vector, no matter if 2D or 3D mass)
+  | \ ``nodeType``\ : optional exudyn.NodeType to define the rotation parameterization: RotationEulerParameters, RotationRotationVector or RotationRxyz
   | \ ``graphicsDataList``\ : list of GraphicsData for rigid body visualization; use exudyn.graphics functions to create GraphicsData for basic solids
   | \ ``graphicsDataUserFunction``\ : a user function graphicsDataUserFunction(mbs, itemNumber)->BodyGraphicsData (list of GraphicsData), which can be used to draw user-defined graphics; this is much slower than regular GraphicsData
   | \ ``drawSize``\ : general drawing size of node